jaseknighter/euclidean-grid/README.md

 - Chaining, accenting, and masking
 - Set BPM from the grid
 - Set midi channel from the grid
+- Implement for other platforms (Pure Data, SuperCollider, etc.)

 MAX
 - Ableton Link integration